 Journal Articles and Book Chapters

 David J. Harding and Peter Hepburn.
-Forthcoming.
+2014.
 "Cultural Mechanisms in Neighborhood Effects Research in the United States."
-Sociologia urbana e rurale (Urban and Rural Sociology).
-Spring 2014.
+Sociologia urbana e rurale (Urban and Rural Sociology) 104:14-50.

 David J. Harding, Jeffrey D. Morenoff, and Claire Herbert.
 2013.
 “Home is Hard to Find: Neighborhoods, Institutions, and the Residential Trajectories of Returning Prisoners.”
 Annals of the American Academy of Political and Social Science 647: 214-236.